OceanooG/COMPs-draft/README.md

 # Comp-proposal-Tutorial-Report

+This Repo includes the Comps proposal by haotian wang This Repo also includes a Tutorial report and the software documentation for the tutorial.

 This is a tutorial project follows [this tutorial](http://ai.berkeley.edu/reinforcement.html).

 In this project you will be implementing the value iteration and Q-learning.
 You will test the agents first on Gridworld, then apply them to a simulated robot controller and Pacman.